Last Updated on October 24, 2020 by David Bryan

-Bounce Rates are a popular metric when webmasters try to monitor the performance of their website but there are some commonly held beliefs that a high bounce rate is always a bad thing.
+Bounce Rate is a popular metric when webmasters try to monitor the performance of their website but there are some commonly held beliefs that a high rate is always a bad thing.
 This is not the case.

-Here we find out what a Bounce Rate means, whether a high Bounce Rate is good or bad and how they can affect your SEO.
+Here we find out what a Bounce Rate means, whether a high rate is good or bad and how they can affect your SEO.

 What is Bounce Rate?

 Bounce Rate is a digital marketing term given to the percentage of visitors who navigator away from a website after visiting just a single page.
 It is an important analytical tool that can be used to measure single-page sessions and could indicate how ‘sticky’ your website is.